AlexandreGrego1/PersonalPortfolioProject/README.md

 # MILESTONE PROJECT - 1

 Personal Portfolio Alexandre Gregorio,

-Welcome to my portfolio,

 This portfolio aim is to offer to recruiters an on-line apresentation of myself covering my work history, my gradutaion and my skills as Web Developer.